-The bridge between staff and management: Following on from the last point.
+Bridge between staff and management: Following on from the last point.
 Because the office manager has their finger on the office’s pulse, they can act as a bridge between employees and management.
 If staff are unhappy or have grievances, the office manager can let the management team know.

 As you can see, an office manager performs multiple functions within a business.
 They wear many hats!
 Giving this, it’s not a job that just anyone can do.
 To be a great office manager and successful in this role, a person must have certain qualities.

 When hiring an office manager, here are some of the must-have qualities:

 - Natural problem-solving abilities

 - Strong interpersonal skills